AndrewYinLi/stop-playing-league-of-legends/README.md

 `python3 main.py`

-If you open League of Legends, the program will force quit the client and tell you to go outside.
+If you open League of Legends, this program will force quit the game and tell you to go outside.